QuiltMC/enigma/enigma-server/docs/protocol.md

 ## Kicking clients
 When the server kicks a client, it may optionally send a `Kick` packet immediately before closing the connection, which contains the reason why the client was kicked (so the client can display it to the user).
 This is not required though - the server may simply terminate the connection.
+After the connection is closed, the server should send the new user list to the other connected clients.

 ## Changing mappings
 ```